Take-Your-Money-Corp/not-avg-lifecoach/README.md

 You begin by chatting with the bot, and when you finish, you click the newly created analyze button at the top right.
 This action will take you to a newly created page that will display a new feature, the sentiment analysis.
 From this page, you can click on the bottom navigation bar to view how the chatbot uses synonym recognition, part of speech tagging, named entity recognition.

 ## Features Programmed
+Note: Since all of these features were implemented in A2, these snippets will contain the same conversation.
+However, each featured program will give a visual representation of how the chatbot analyses each conversation.

+### 1. Synonym Recognition

+### 2. Part of Speech Tagging

+### 3. Named Entity Recognition

+### 4. Sentiment Analysis

 ## Contributors